What is an A/A Experiment?

-- Click on the "+ New Experience" Legend on the upper right side.
+- Click on the "+ New Experience" on the upper right side.

 - Fill out the details of the "Experience Creation Wizard", and select the "A/A Experiment" experience type.

 After, this your A/A Experiment should be created.
-This will be identical to other types of experiments in the platform beside the difference that there are no options to "Edit Variations".
+This will be identical to other types of experiments in the platform besides the difference that there are no options to "Edit Variations".